MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/continuous-delivery-faq.md

 ### How do I prevent my models from being customized by customers or other partners?

 You can block customizations of your model as described in [Turn off model customization and deprecate functionality](lock-models.md), or you can distribute deployable packages to your customers instead of distributing model files.
-See the section titled "How do I distribute my application to customers" later in this topic.
+See the section titled "How do I distribute my application to customers" later in this article.

 ### How can I define the scope of my models?
 How many models or packages should I create?